dboulytchev/miniKanren-coq/README.md

 - The subfolder 'src/Preliminaries' contains the specification of premilinary notions used in the semantics:
     - Unification.v -- notions from unification theory (terms, substitutions, computation of the most general unifier)
     - Streams.v -- (possibly infinite) streams and their properties
+- The subfolder 'src/Syntax' contains the specification of syntax of conventional miniKanren:
+    - Language.v -- base language ('Prog' axiom here is an arbitrary correct program)
 - The subfolder 'src/InterleavingSearch' contains the specification of syntax and semantics of miniKanren language with canonical interleaving search:
-    - Language.v -- base language ('Prog' axiom here is an arbitrary correct program)
     - DenotationalSem.v -- denotational semantics
     - OperationalSem.v -- operational semantics for interleaving search
     - Soundness.v -- soundness of interleaving search